 There is always a greater risk of infection or illness caused by microorganisms when swimming in open water (lakes, rivers etc) compared to a chemically treated swimming pool.
-This guide aims to help identify most appropriate water quality monitoring and testing (Please note, our recommendations are only suggestions.
-For full details please refer to the guidelines published by the relevant authorities/bodies).
+This guide aims to help identify most appropriate water quality monitoring and testing (*For full details please refer to the guidelines published by the relevant authorities/bodies – our recommendations below can not replace consultation of guidelines issued by local authorities and bodies).
+Sewage pumped into rivers and seas by water companies can cause illness and feeling of being unwell.
+Germs can be carried into water by heavy rain.
+Swimmers can fall sick as microorganisms enter the body via a cut or a splash in the face.
+Common illnesses include gastroenteritis, ear, nose & throat infections, skin & urinary tract infections.
+A bacteria test can detect sewage / faecal bacteria in water – for details see below under ‘Recommended Tests’.

 The EU directive and UK Bathing Water Regulations 1991 & 2013 are aimed primarily at those looking to offer their open water to the general public.
 Both are however a great source to give an insight into what is deemed acceptable water quality for people to swim in.
 TriathlonScotland has also published a very useful Guidance on Water Quality for Open Water Events.

 Below you find a general summary of the guidelines in the United Kingdom (UK), which follows similar guidelines to the EU.
 In addition to this, please make sure that you always check your local guidelines to make sure that everyone is safe.
-If you plan to open your water to the general public you must strictly adhere to the guidelines set by the EU and UK, therefore please refer to the official guidelines.
+If you plan to open your water to the general public you must strictly adhere to the guidelines set by the UK.

 How often should I check the water: It is recommended to check the quality of the water regularly, ideally at the start of the bathing season, every 4 weeks, before any event, when there are visible changes to the water, after heavy rainfall as well as at the end of the bathing season.
 The pH should be monitored more often as it can be an early indicator of changes, because it is affected by algal and weed growth, agricultural run-off as well as waste water from industry.

 How to take a water sample: With the exception of algal blooms, samples should be taken 30cm below the water surface.
-Samples should be transported as soon as possible after collection in a cool box (we provide a cool box as well as ice packs) so that they arrive at the laboratory on the same day.
+Samples should be transported as soon as possible after collection in a cool box (we provide a cool box as well as ice packs) so that they arrive at the laboratory within 24 hours.

 *Please note, that not all species of blue-green algae are toxic and further investigation may be advisable where moderate levels are recorded.
 The Environment Agency provides species-specific values which should be looked at.